Are magnetic fields in cosmic voids primordial?: Set-up and assumptions

-Let us consider spiral galaxies, like our Milky Way, surrounding a void of the LSS.
-These galaxies will have a magnetic field with a dipole component that decays as \(r^{-3}\).
+If the above conditions are met, the dipole fields act like a static background magnetic field maintained by the dipoles with consistent plasma boundary conditions.
+They need to be accounted for before using void fields as a proxy for the primordial fields, not unlike the CMB foregrounds.
+In the case of galactic winds, these dipole fields are additional physics that need to be properly accounted.
 The sum of all of the dipole fields of the galaxies will result in an extragalactic magnetic field (EGMF) with 100\% volume-filling factor.

-We first estimate the root mean square (RMS) of this EGMF at the center of a large void, where it will be the weakest.
-In the next section, we use numerical tools to calculate the characteristic fields in a void and the associated power spectrum.
+Next, we first estimate the root mean square (RMS) of this EGMF at the center of a large void, where it will be the weakest.
+Then, in \cref{sec:numerics}, we use numerical tools to calculate the characteristic fields in a void and the associated power spectrum.